Quality of service: Mechanisms

-Circuit switched networks, especially those intended for voice transmission, such as ATM or GSM, have QoS in the core protocol, resources are reserved at each step on the network for the call as it is set up, there is no need for additional procedures to achieve required performance.
+Circuit-switched networks, especially those intended for voice transmission, such as ATM or GSM, have QoS in the core protocol; resources are reserved at each step on the network for the call as it is set up, and there is no need for additional procedures to achieve the required performance.
 Shorter data units and built-in QoS were some of the unique selling points of ATM for applications such as video on demand.

 When the expense of mechanisms to provide QoS is justified, network customers and providers can enter into a contractual agreement termed a service-level agreement (SLA) which specifies guarantees for the ability of a connection to give guaranteed performance in terms of throughput or latency based on mutually agreed measures.

 Over-provisioning

-An alternative to complex QoS control mechanisms is to provide high quality communication by generously over-provisioning a network so that capacity is based on peak traffic load estimates.
+An alternative to complex QoS control mechanisms is to provide high-quality communication by generously over-provisioning a network so that capacity is based on peak traffic load estimates.
 This approach is simple for networks with predictable peak loads.
-This calculation may need to appreciate demanding applications that can compensate for variations in bandwidth and delay with large receive buffers, which is often possible for example in video streaming.
+This calculation may need to appreciate demanding applications that can compensate for variations in bandwidth and delay with large receive buffers, which is often possible, for example, in video streaming.

-Over-provisioning can be of limited use in the face of transport protocols (such as TCP) that over time increase the amount of data placed on the network until all available bandwidth is consumed and packets are dropped.
+Over-provisioning can be of limited use in the face of transport protocols (such as TCP) that, over time, increase the amount of data placed on the network until all available bandwidth is consumed and packets are dropped.
 Such greedy protocols tend to increase latency and packet loss for all users.

 The amount of over-provisioning in interior links required to replace QoS depends on the number of users and their traffic demands.
-This limits usability of over-provisioning.
-Newer more bandwidth intensive applications and the addition of more users results in the loss of over-provisioned networks.
-This then requires a physical update of the relevant network links which is an expensive process.
-Thus over-provisioning cannot be blindly assumed on the Internet.
+This limits the usability of over-provisioning.
+Newer, more bandwidth-intensive applications and the addition of more users result in the loss of over-provisioned networks.
+This then requires a physical update of the relevant network links, which is an expensive process.
+Thus, over-provisioning cannot be blindly assumed on the Internet.

-Commercial VoIP services are often competitive with traditional telephone service in terms of call quality even without QoS mechanisms in use on the user's connection to their ISP and the VoIP provider's connection to a different ISP.
+Commercial VoIP services are often competitive with traditional telephone service in terms of call quality, even without QoS mechanisms in use on the user's connection to their ISP and the VoIP provider's connection to a different ISP.
 Under high load conditions, however, VoIP may degrade to cell-phone quality or worse.
-The mathematics of packet traffic indicate that network requires just 60% more raw capacity under conservative assumptions.
+The mathematics of packet traffic indicates that the network requires just 60% more raw capacity under conservative assumptions.

 IP and Ethernet efforts

 Unlike single-owner networks, the Internet is a series of exchange points interconnecting private networks.
 Hence the Internet's core is owned and managed by a number of different network service providers, not a single entity.
 Its behavior is much more unpredictable.

-There are two principal approaches to QoS in modern packet-switched IP networks, a parameterized system based on an exchange of application requirements with the network, and a prioritized system where each packet identifies a desired service level to the network.
+There are two principal approaches to QoS in modern packet-switched IP networks: a parameterized system based on an exchange of application requirements with the network, and a prioritized system where each packet identifies a desired service level to the network.